-By the late 1800s, the majority of the state governments adopted the practice of ‘criminalizing’ abortion, but the common, underhanded exception remained.
+By the late 1800s, the greed of the medical industry (and that of other Robber Barons) had infected most of the political offices.
+While the majority of the state governments had adopted the practice of ‘criminalizing’ abortion, the common, underhanded exception that gave it free, institutionalized reign remained.

 Even though early laws gave lip-service to the criminalization of abortion, they merely took the power of choice from self-governing people, and created a government-protected medical industry that had the power and exclusive privilege of doling out abortion-inducing substances and in-office ‘therapeutic abortion’, or as the industry is starting to call it today: ‘miscarriage management‘.
 This historical relationship between people and healthcare practitioners licensed by the State is also what originated in some of today’s rhetoric: ‘an abortion is between a woman and her doctor’.
 These laws are also responsible for the eventual development of abortifacient pharmaceuticals and of giving the medical industry the power over their distribution.